wulffern/aic2023/docs/about.md

 permalink: /about/
 ---

-My name is Carsten Wulff and I'm an analog integrated circuit designer, programmer, educator and group manager.
+My name is Carsten Wulff and I'm an analog integrated circuit designer, programmer and educator.

 I have three axis in relation to analog integrated circuit design: